-- WAC 173-219-130 Public hearing request.
-During the public comment period, any person may request a public hearing for the lead agency to accept verbal comments on the drafts.
-Any such request for a public hearing must be filed with the lead agency before the end of the public comment period.
-The lead agency will hold a public hearing if it determines there is sufficient public interest. - (1) Notice of a public hearing.
-Notice must be published at least thirty calendar days in advance of the hearing. - (a) When ecology is lead agency, it must publish notice of the hearing at least as widely as the notice of the draft permitting decision. - (b) When health is the lead agency, the generator must publish the notice and provide proof of publication to health. - (2) Content of public hearing notice.
-This notice must include the: - (a) Name, address, and phone number of the lead agency contact person. - (b) Date, time, and location for the hearing. - (c) Nature and purpose of the hearing. - (d) A reference to the public notice provided under this section including the method of notice and date of issuance. - (e) Contacts and locations where interested persons may obtain more information.
+WAC 173-219-130 Public meeting and hearing request.
+During the public comment period, any person may request a public meeting and/or hearing to review the draft reclaimed water permit and fact sheet and for the lead agency to accept verbal comments on the drafts.
+Any such request for a public meeting or hearing must be filed with the lead agency before the end of the public comment period.
+The lead agency will hold a public meeting and/or hearing if it determines there is sufficient public interest.

+(1) Notice of a public meeting or hearing.
+Notice must be published at least thirty calendar days in advance of the meeting or hearing.

+(a) When ecology is lead agency, it must publish notice of the event at least as widely as the notice of the draft permitting decision.

+(b) When health is the lead agency, the generator must publish the notice and provide proof of publication to health.

+(2) Content of public meeting or hearing notice.
+This notice must include the:

+(a) Name, address, and phone number of the lead agency contact person.

+(b) Date, time, and location for the meeting or hearing.

+(c) Nature and purpose of the meeting or hearing.

+(d) A reference to the public notice provided under this section including the method of notice and date of issuance.

+(e) Contacts and locations where interested persons may obtain more information.